UniversalDependencies/docs/_ruc/feat/Aspect.md

 shortdef: 'aspect'
 udver: '2'
 ---

 Aspect describes the internal temporal properties of the described situation.
-In Ruuli, aspect is an inflectional feature realized on the verb.
+In Ruuli, aspect is a feature realized on the verb as an affix.
-It encodes situations that are viewed as a whole (perfective) or viewed as occupying a period of time, with further subdivisions reflecting recurrent situations (habitual, imperfective), situation in progress (progressive), or discursive emphasis on the situation obtaining (persistive).
+It marks whether a situation is viewed as a whole (perfective) or viewed as occupying a period of time, with further subdivisions marking a recurrent situation (habitual), a situation in progress (progressive), or marking discursive emphasis on a situation obtaining (persistive).

 ### <a name="Hab">`Hab`</a>: habitual aspect

-[TODO text]
+Habitual aspect is realized with the suffix _-nga_.
+It describes situations that are recurrent, habitual, typical of the reference time.

 #### Examples

-### <a name="Imp">`Imp`</a>: imperfective aspect

-Imperfective aspect describes situations that are recurrent, habitual, typical of the reference time.
-In the past tense, imperfective is marked with the suffix _-nga_.
-In the present and future tense, imperfective is typically unmarked.

-#### Examples

 * _baazwala<b>nga</b>_ "they used to wear"
-* _akoba_ "he/she says (on a generic reading; aspect unmarked)"

 ### <a name="Perf">`Perf`</a>: perfective aspect